ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 All cards have a numerical energy cost, Source requirement(s), and Speed value, as well as a Defense stat.

+### Energy System
+There is a single (numerical) energy pool for each player, the maximum energy you can have at any given time is 10.
+At round end, players retain up to 3 energy and any excess is discarded (banked energy does not count to the max energy limit of 10).
+Players begin the game with 2 energy counters and gain an additional 2 at the end of each round (maximum is also 10).
+At round start, players get 1 energy for each of their energy counters.

+### Channel and main card draw system:
+All cards in hand can be channeled into the channel zone face up at any time.
+Channeling cards is primarily for fulfilling source requirements and getting rid of cards you don't want to replace them with new ones
+- You may channel a card face down as a wild card instead of face up.
+If you do this it counts as being from all sources, but means you will draw 1 fewer card at the end of the round.
+- Note: Channeling cards is done at (infinite speed) (it cannot be responded to, but you may still only do it when you have priority).

+- At the end of the round the following steps are carried out:
+	- Each player may put any number of cards from their hand into their channel zone.
+The number of cards in a players hand, face up in their channel zone, + 2, (up to 10) becomes that players' maximum hand size for the round.
+	- Each player puts all cards from their channel zone on the top and/or bottom of their deck in any order/combination (not revealed to other players).
+	- Players draw up to their maximum hand size.
 ### Playing Cards:
 To play a card, you must meet it's source requirement and pay it's costs.
 The card is then put onto the stack/dream, and priority is given to your opponent to either respond to it with their own card, or pass.
 Any new cards put into dream/the stack are put on top of other cards already there.
 Once both players pass, all cards in dream/the stack (unresolved cards) are resolved in order of top to bottom.
 When resolving, units, claims, and items are put onto the board, and spells are put into memory.
 To reiterate, you pay a cards cost to play it, and only when it is resolved it does it's effect and/or enters play.
 When all cards are resolved, priority is given to the player who did not begin the stack.